argodevops/semantic-release-rpm/README.md

 ## Config
 - installationDir
     - type: `string`
-    - The directory used to install the rpm
+    - The directory used to install the rpm.
 - packageName
     - type: `string`
-    - The name of the package to be used
+    - The name of the package to be used.